ishansathe/ishansathe/README.md

 - 👋 Hi, I’m @ishansathe
 - 👀 I’m interested in blockchain development and design
 - 🌱 Currently pursuing a Masters at Somaiya Vidyavihar University in Information Security (IT)
-- 💞️ I’m looking to collaborate on Front end, Solidity and Java based projects
+- 💞️ I’m looking to collaborate on React and Solidity based projects
-- 📫 How to reach me Email : ishansathe31501@gmail.com
+- 📫 How to reach me Email : ishansatheprofessional@gmail.com

 <!---